Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-    - Long-term career aspirations: Further my studies and specialise which will aid in a higher level salary and more job opportunities.
-Whether it be in Backend Development or Frontend Development.
+    - <ins>Long-term career aspirations:</ins> To further my studies and specialise in a particular field which will aid in a higher level salary and more job opportunities.
+Whether it be in backend development or frontend development.
 There are good courses at CodeSpace and AIE.
-    - How does this align with my interests and skills: CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which I can use as good foundation when specialising at another institution.
+    - <ins>How does this align with my interests and skills:</ins> CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which is a good foundation when wanting to study further for a degree and/ or specialising in the furture at another institution.

 ### Part 4: Action Plan